googleapis/python-spanner-django/README.rst

 2.2.y.
 (This is the only supported version at this time.)

-The minor release number of Django doesn't correspond to the minor release number of ``python-spanner-django`` Use the latest minor release of each.
+The minor release number of Django doesn't correspond to the minor release number of ``python-spanner-django``.
+Use the latest minor release of each.

 To install from PyPI: